How to Grow and Care For Zebra Succulents

 Ensure that the pot has a drainage hole in the base to allow excess water to escape so that the soil can dry out properly between bouts of watering.

-Zebra succulents can grow in any type of material of pot but clay or terracotta pots are considered best as they are somewhat porous which allows the soil to dry more efficiently then plastic pots.
+Zebra succulents can grow in any type of material pot but clay or terracotta pots are considered best as they are somewhat porous which allows the soil to dry more efficiently than plastic pots.

-Zebra plants can tolerate being somewhat root bound but it is best practice to re-pot to the pot that is a size up to prevent roots blocking drainage holes and causing water to drain too slowly.
+Zebra plants can tolerate being somewhat root-bound but it is best practice to re-pot to a pot that is a size up to prevent roots from blocking drainage holes and causing water to drain too slowly.

 Re-potting is best done in the Spring but can be done successfully at any time of year.